- Ph.D. in Electrical and Computer Engineering, North Dakota State University, 2019

-Dr. Ashiq Sakib joined Florida Polytechnic University as an Assistant Professor in the department of
+Dr. Ashiq Sakib joined Florida Poly as an assistant professor in the Department of

 Electrical and Computer Engineering in August 2019.
-His research
+His research interest lies in

 Before joining Florida Poly, Sakib worked as a research assistant, as well as teaching

 assistant for courses on Digital Logic Design, Advanced Digital Design, Embedded Systems,

 Computer Organization, and Electronics, in the Department of Electrical and Computer

 Engineering at North Dakota State University from 2014-19.
 He also served as a guest

 lecturer for multiple undergraduate- and graduate-level courses, such as Digital Logic